Cocaine Detox: Get Assistance Now

 Free & Confidential Assessment – Call Now!

-Recover from Cocaine with Icarus
+Recover from Cocaine Abuse at Icarus New Mexico Today

 Icarus Behavioral Health provides all the resources needed for long-term recovery.
 If you or someone you love has an issue with cocaine abuse, we encourage you to contact one of our admissions specialists to inquire about treatment options.